What is BREEAM?

-As the world’s longest established building sustainability assessment, BREEAM has continued to evolve to keep it’s mantle as the preferred assessment method for contractors and developers.
+As the world’s longest established building sustainability assessment, BREEAM (Building Research Establishment Environmental Assessment Method) has continued to evolve to keep its mantle as the preferred assessment method for contractors and developers.

-BREEAM covers energy, health, wellbeing, transport, water use, ecology & biodiversity, materials, waste and pollution with a heavy emphasis on life cycle value.
+BREEAM measures energy, health, wellbeing, transport, water use, ecology & biodiversity, materials, waste and pollution with a heavy emphasis on life cycle value.

 While BREEAM assessments are popular, they are still voluntary (unless stipulated on a government framework).
 So how important is BREEAM really and what benefits does it bring to your space?

 Benefits of BREEAM

 Better for the environment